-I must have been five or six years old when I received as a gift a nurse kit for kids, which was including a stethoscope, a syringe with a plastic needle, and a white nurse hat.
+I must have been five or six years old when I received as a gift a nurse kit for kids, which included a stethoscope, a syringe with a plastic needle, and a white nurse hat.
 I loved it to bits.
 When asked what I wanted to be when I grew up, I answered without a doubt that I wanted to be a nurse.
 I liked the idea of caring for others and making them feel better.

 But prior to receiving the nurse kit, I had had a different view about what I wanted to become when I grew older.
-I was actually enjoying reciting poems in front of the video camera or on the stage at the kindergarden.
+I was actually enjoying reciting poems in front of the video camera or on the stage, during the kindergarten plays.
 I was also enjoying singing and playing in the kindergarden’s end of year play.
 Before switching to becoming a nurse, I had initially wanted to become an actress.
 I loved to be part of a story and play a role and I was putting all my energy and artistic abilities (for that age) to perform.
 But then I decided to become a nurse.
 I am not sure why.
 I cannot remember.
 Perhaps I adapted my choices according to the facial expressions of my parents, when hearing my answers.
 Who knows?

-Childhood dreams – doors towards more meaning
+Childhood dreams are doors towards more meaning, happiness and satisfaction

 Why am I sharing this?
-Because all the things that you used to like doing as a child or the things that you dreamed of doing when you would grow up are doors towards feelings of contentment, satisfaction, pleasure and, why not, happiness.
+Because all the things that you used to like doing as a child or the things that you dreamed of doing when you would grow up are doors towards feelings of contentment, satisfaction, pleasure and, happiness.
 Your childhood dreams could also bring more meaning to your life, be it professional or personal, should you allow yourself the time to reflect.

 Your inner child, a source for meaning and happiness